timblechmann/CMake/Help/manual/cmake-language.7.rst

 or by the empty string if the variable is not set.
 Variable references can nest and are evaluated from the inside out, e.g. ``${outer_${inner_variable}_variable}``.

+Literal variable references may consist of alphanumeric characters, the characters ``/_.+-``, and `Escape Sequences`_.
+Nested references may be used to evaluate variables of any name.
+(See also policy :policy:`CMP0053` documentation for historical considerations.)

 The `Variables`_ section documents the scope of variable names and how their values are set.